Polirecyliente/SGConocimiento/Computer_science/01_Definitions.md

 ::: term
 **Object oriented language**
   : An structured language in which objects can be created.
 Objects are composite data types that can store both variables (here called attributes) and functions (here called methods).
+\\\
+  Objects can also have properties, which are attributes accessed via methods.
+The methods that write the value of a property are called 'setters', and the methods that read the value of a property are called 'getters'.
 :::

 ::: term